afaur/vetted_comment/README.md

 # VettedComment

-This is ugly but it gets the point across
+This is ugly but it gets the point across (using ActiveSupport::TestCase outside of Rails)

 ## Installation